 He said that this was because Arizona couldn’t join the US until the wars between the United States government and various Native groups were concluded.
 I was left wondering why I didn’t learn about these wars in school.

 Afternoon: Heritage Square

-You can only see inside the Rosson House on a tour.
-These tours leave on the hour every day except for Mondays and Tuesdays.
+You can only see inside the Rosson House on a tour, but fortunately there are several tours from which you can choose.
+At the moment, these tours leave on the hour every day except for Mondays, Tuesdays, and Wednesdays.
 But I guarantee that you’ll find the tour worth the money because you can learn more than…

 Three Fun Facts: Rosson House